What's a "trigger"?

 Remember that a trigger can come in the form of any of our five senses: sight, hearing, smell, touch, or taste.
 Sometimes even a relational situation or the setup of a room can be a trigger.
 Regardless, a trigger is defined by your body's physical reaction, which is sudden and often seems overwhelming.

 The immediate fight/flight/freeze (FFF) response is your biological "DANGER!" signal.
+Once FFF begins in your body, it sets off a biological chain reaction over which you have very little control.

 Here are some physical symptoms of a fight/flight/freeze episode: